Woffee/calculator_3_levels/readme.md

 4. 5 Points for having a calculation class that stores the arthitmentic operation in a instance property.
 5. 15 Points for having a calculation history to store calculation instances
 6. 10 Points for having the convenience methods on the calculations class to manage the history
-7. 10 Points for using parameterized test data
+7. 10 Points for using parameterized test data (do not directly copy my test cases; you need to modify and add your own test cases, or points will be deducted).